 - If you have members, the rights of each member class

 - Name and address of each incorporator

-- Amount of land your organization will own
+- How much land the organization will hold

 - Signature of incorporator